Car Rental in Detroit (2026) - Driving Guide & Best Rates

 Helpful Tips

-Detroit experiences severe winter weather from November through March with heavy snow, ice, and temperatures well below freezing - winter tires and an emergency kit are essential, and many locals avoid driving during major snowstorms.
+Detroit experiences severe winter weather from November through March with heavy snow, ice, and temperatures well below freezing - ensure your vehicle has winter tires, emergency supplies, and allow extra travel time during winter storms.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners